-I am Professor of Government at Dartmouth College, Director of the Program in Politics and Law, and department chair until December 31, 2018.
+I am Professor of Government and Director of the Program in Politics and Law.

 I have written on economic sanctions in international relations, third party candidates, economic voting, referendums and initiatives, and divided government.
 My current research includes projects on complexity in public opinion and the relationship between federal spending and elections, including public perceptions of federal spending.
 Most of my work is based on experiments, quantitative methods, survey research, or game theory.